Marketers Should Learn to Cook

 The food, the restaurants, the passion, the creativity, the entrepreneurship — Chef’s Table is incredible.
 It’s beautifully shot and well worth a binge if you haven’t seen it.

 What stood out is how similar the chefs’ stories are to the stories that I heard at Tradecraft.
 Stories of how spirited founders were building their startups.
 How keen VCs evaluate the potential of a pitch.
 How growth teams fervently test pieces of content, a better message, or viral growth loop.

 This post is a combination of things.
 A bit of my learnings from a 12-week immersive course on growth, the passion and creativity found in cooking, and how the process is key to both.

 I don’t mean to say a marketer should literally learn to cook.
 I merely wish to use it as a simple analogy.
 Like the popular debate of whether designers should learn to code (or shouldn’t).

 What I like about the analogy is how many similarities there are between the kitchen and a product; and the marketing that goes along with it.

 And more so, the analogy relates to the broader process of getting something out the door.

 And that’s the important part.

 The emphasis here is not on whether your team should be more technical.
 It’s more about how well your team can work together.
 Like combining flavors to produce something delicious.
-Which is why I believe the focus should fall more on the process of doing so; whether you add more cooks to the kitchen or not.
+Which is why I believe the focus should fall more on the process of doing; not whether you add more cooks or tools to the kitchen.